 - Cool before serving and storage.

 Bunny Butt?
 Bunny Ears?
 Where to Bite First?

 Ahhh.
 The age old Easter bunny dilemma.
 The bunnies were pretty big, so I only made a few as special treats and the rest of the dough I used for tasty bones.
 I thought my bunnies could use a little extra style, so I used the side of a chopstick to indent the ears, outline the seated legs and cut a mouth, skewered an eye, and pressed a little indent to define the tail.

-If I was making these again, I would try to process the bacon into a finer meal with the food processor as I have with other treats recently.
-It works much better for roll-and-cut.
-As you can see in the pictures, the small chunks in my dough made it tricky to cut the shapes cleanly.
+If I was making these again, I would try to process the bacon into a finer meal with the food processor, as I have with other treats recently.
+It works much better for roll-and-cut dough.
+As you can see in the pictures, the bacon chunks in my dough made it tricky to cut these shapes cleanly.
 I think it also contributes to surface crackling due to the consistency variations between dough and chunks during cutting, baking, and dehydrating.
 Still just as tasty though!
 Zero complaints from the taste testers for sure.